mrdwab/2657-R-Functions/README.md

     >> Use to extract rows which contan a specified column's `min`, `median`, or `max` values, or to extract rows with specified quantiles.

+1. `sample.size.R`

-- Sample Size Calculator (to determine the sample size for a given population)
+    >> Use to determine the desired sample size of a given population, or the confidence interval for a given population and sample.

 ## Extras